-MsDora, former teacher and Christian Counselor is passionate about empowering women and exploring social issues which concern them.
+MsDora, former teacher and Christian Counselor likes to empower men and women and to explore religious and social issues which concern them.

 No matter how much the new wife loves her husband, loving his child is an additional responsibility.
 The challenge for the new stepmom is to establish a workable and enjoyable relationship with the child.